navono/learningCMake/CMakeAndVS/README.md

-This example is copy from [CMake-VisualStudio-Example](https://github.com/cognitivewaves/CMake-VisualStudio-Example)
+This example is original copy from [CMake-VisualStudio-Example](https://github.com/cognitivewaves/CMake-VisualStudio-Example), and make some refactory about the header file.